Dormouse (Alice's Adventures in Wonderland character)

-The Dormouse is a character in "A Mad Tea-Party", Chapter VII from the 1865 novel Alice's Adventures in Wonderland by Lewis Carroll.
+The Dormouse is a character in "A Mad Tea-Party", Chapter VII of the 1865 novel Alice's Adventures in Wonderland by Lewis Carroll.

 History

 The March Hare and the Hatter put the Dormouse's head in a teapot.
 Illustration by John Tenniel.

 The Dormouse sat between the March Hare and the Mad Hatter.
 They were using him as a cushion while he slept when Alice arrives at the start of the chapter.

 The Dormouse is always falling asleep during the scene, waking up every so often, for example to say:

-`You might just as well say,' added the Dormouse, who seemed to be talking in his sleep, that "I breathe when I sleep" is the same thing as "I sleep when I breathe"!'
+'You might just as well say,' added the Dormouse, who seemed to be talking in his sleep, that "I breathe when I sleep" is the same thing as "I sleep when I breathe"!'

 He also tells a story about three young sisters who live in a treacle well, live on treacle, and draw pictures of things beginning with 'M', such as mousetraps, memory and muchness.

-He later appears, equally sleepy, at the Knave of Hearts' trial and voices resentment at Alice for growing, and his last interaction with any character is his being "suppressed" (amongst other things) by the Queen for shouting out that tarts are made of treacle.
+He later appears, equally sleepy, at the Knave of Hearts' trial and voices resentment at Alice for growing.
+His last interaction with any character is his being "suppressed" (amongst other things) by the Queen for shouting out that tarts are made of treacle.

 Disney version

-The character also appears in Disney's Alice in Wonderland.
+A version of the character appears in Disney's animated film Alice in Wonderland.
 As in the book, he is sleepy and lazy, but unlike in the book, he sings Twinkle, Twinkle, Little Bat instead of telling his story about mouse sisters to entertain the tea-party participants.

 He panics at the mention of the word "cat", much like The Mouse from the book, and needs to have jam spread on his nose in order to calm down.
 This first happens when Alice talks about her cat Dinah, causing the March Hare and the Mad Hatter to chase after it in order to administer the jam.

 The Dormouse later appears as the second witness at Alice's trial, where two playing cards had to have the Queen of Hearts question it quietly and he once again sings Twinkle, Twinkle, Little Bat.
 When Alice points out that the Cheshire Cat is on the Queen of Hearts' crown, the Queen of Hearts quotes "cat", causing the Dormouse to panic, with the March Hare, the Mad Hatter, and the King of Hearts running around trying to catch him, with comical results.

-The Disney version of the character also appears in House of Mouse and Mickey's Magical Christmas: Snowed in at the House of Mouse.
+The Disney version of the character also appears in the television series House of Mouse and its direct-to-video film Mickey's Magical Christmas: Snowed in at the House of Mouse.

+Disney's Dormouse also appears as a playable character to unlock for a limited time in the video game Disney Magic Kingdoms.